 “because of the excesses and exaggerations…” Hew Strachan (Ed), The Oxford Illustrated History of the First World War, Oxford, 2014 p.216

 Photo Credit Every effort has been made to trace and acknowledge appropriate credit.
-All images are in the public domain except “The Huns have desecrated & destroyed the Cathedrals of France and Belgium” Atrocity Poster by David Turner.
-Image is courtesy of the IWM who own the copyright © IWM (Art.IWM PST 13606) Image is used under the IWM non Commercial License.
+All images are in the public domain except “The Huns have desecrated & destroyed the Cathedrals of France and Belgium” Atrocity Poster by David Turner, which is courtesy of the IWM who own the copyright © IWM (Art.IWM PST 13606) It is used under the IWM non Commercial License.
 “Your Chums are Fighting…” poster 3g12171, “Women of Britain say Go !” poster 3g10915 & “This is how your money helps you fight!”
-German poster 3g11518 are Courtesy of the Library of Congress, Prints and Photographs Division, WW1 posters.
+German poster 3g11518 and “Gee!!
+I wish I were a man…” poster are Courtesy of the Library of Congress, Prints and Photographs Division, WW1 posters.